 Founded in 2005, Y Combinator, which has been dubbed the “X Factor” for fledgling tech startups, is the first of its kind and to date the biggest and most powerful startup accelerator.
 Over the past decade, they’ve funded and helped to kickstart over a thousand startups, which now have a combined valuation of over $65 billion.

-We caught up with partners Jared Friedman, Carolynn Levy and Kirsty Nathoo during their recent visit to Factory to chat about YC’s journey to find and develop tomorrow’s tech giants, their exceptional alumni network, Silicon Valley’s unique status and the problem with copycats.
+We had a chat with the YC team about their journey to find and develop tomorrow’s tech giants, their exceptional alumni network, Silicon Valley’s unique status and the problem with copycats.

 What are the key things you are looking for in the startups you take for your program?